 Read Sources on Java Programming Regularly

 Reading about Java programming, like you’re doing right now, can only benefit you.
 Of course, most of your sources can be found online.
-You’ll get really up-to-date, regularly checked sources on seem really great websites.
+You’ll get really up-to-date, regularly checked sources on some really great websites.
 Whether you’re a student of Java, a self-taught Java expert or simply Java-mad, online resources will be invaluable to you.

-If you’re interested in software development you might want to try our free 5 Day Coding Challenge.
+If you’re interested in software development, you might want to try our free 5 Day Coding Challenge.
 Simply register in the box below and get coding challenges emailed to your inbox!